Terms and Conditions of Registration

 4.1 THE REGISTRATION SERVICE

-c) All Objects will be searched against the Database prior to Registration, and in the event that an Object matches an item already on the Database the Client confirms that it will cooperate with the ALR in securing the return of the Object to its rightful owner, and if currently holding the Object which is a match for one already on the Database, the Client will continue to hold it and will not release it to a third party.
+c) All Watches will be searched against the Database prior to Registration, and in the event that a Watch matches an item already on the Database the Client confirms that it will cooperate with the ALR in securing the return of the Watch to its rightful owner, and if currently holding the Watch which is a match for one already on the Database, the Client will continue to hold it and will not release it to a third party.

-d) On completion of Registration, confirmation of Registration and a unique reference number shall be provided to the Client by e-mail.
+d) On completion of Registration, confirmation of Registration shall be provided to the Client by e-mail.

 e) Should the ALR request further information from the Client that in its sole opinion it considers necessary to complete the Registration, and the Client fails to provide the requested information within 14 days thereafter, or within such other timescale as may be set by the ALR, the ALR may decline to complete the Registration.
 In such circumstances the Registration Fee is not refundable.